All Episodes

 One thing I want to go back.

-At the time you had the nervous system of jello.
+At the time, you had the nervous system of jell-o.

-You were you were so insecure.
+You were so insecure.

-Um I hope you've gained some confidence in me.
+I hope you've gained some confidence in me.

 Well, you know, I thank you.